NotNorom/discord-banner-bot/README.md

 Breaking any of these terms might result in a ban in using the service.

 - When using this application, all of discords Terms of Services apply.
-- I reserve the right to terminate the service to anyone without providing any reason.
+- I reserve the right to terminate and/or deny services to anyone without providing a reason.
 - You may not use this bot to inflict harm on others.